 Thousands of local residents came together to campaign against the destruction of these meadows for a football training ground and succeeded in obtaining a Judicial Review.
 The immediate threat is gone, but we say that it is now time to agree a different future so that this wonderful area and its wildlife is properly looked after and preserved as open space for all to enjoy.

 Ealing Council declared a Climate and Ecological Emergency in 2019 and is developing its strategy in response.
 As part of this, we say that the Council should include our vision for Warren Farm and the surrounding open land, to help achieve its climate and ecological responsibilities.

 We offer our full support to Ealing Council and will work in partnership with all who wish to secure this objective.

 We are asking the Council to seek Local Nature Reserve status for Warren Farm and to move forward their previous decision to declare the nearby Brent River Park Meadows as a Local Nature Reserve.

-We also ask the Council to use its Statutory powers to purchase two adjacent nature sites to extend the proposed new Warren Farm Local Nature Reserve.
-The Council can do this using ‘planning gain’ to offset harm from built development elsewhere that cannot otherwise be mitigated.
+We also ask the Council to seek Local Nature Reserve status by agreement with the owners of two adjacent nature sites to extend the proposed new Warren Farm Local Nature Reserve.
+If agreement cannot be reached, we ask the Council to use its Statutory powers to acquire the land utilising ‘planning gain’ from built development elsewhere in Ealing to offset environmental harm that cannot otherwise be mitigated

 Combined with the existing Long Wood Local Nature Reserve, we seek a continuous stretch of accessible and sustainably managed open land within the Brent River Park, protected by Local Nature Reserve designation, to benefit both people and wildlife.